|Homepage:||Click to visit|

 AMIDEAST matches students with host families using a variety of criteria.
 While all placement preferences may not be met in every case, AMIDEAST will strive to make the best match to ensure a rewarding and pleasant living experience.
 In the event of a problem, AMIDEAST Education Abroad Program staff members will be available either to mediate or to arrange a new host family placement.
 Students will be provided with all meals by their host families but may find that some days it is not possible to return to the family for lunch because of class schedules.

-The AMIDEAST Education Abroad Program in the Arab World partner in Rabat, Morocco, is Mohammed V University – Agdal.
-Founded in 1917 in Rabat, Mohammed V University-Agdal is Morocco's most prestigious public university.
-It has over 25,000 students in its various schools, and over 5,000 in its College of Letters and Humanities, where the AMIDEAST Education Abroad Program is focused.
+The AMIDEAST Education Abroad Program in the Arab World partner in Rabat, Morocco is Mohammed V University.
+Founded in 1917 in Rabat, Mohammed V University is Morocco's most prestigious public university.
+It has over 25,000 students in its various schools, and over 5,000 in its College of Letters and Humanities.
 Its faculty includes many of Morocco's pre-eminent scholars, while its students are among the most promising in the nation.

 Upon arrival in Rabat, AMIDEAST Education Abroad Program students participate in a one and a half day orientation designed to introduce them to Moroccan culture and daily life and familiarize them with the logistics of the program.
 The orientation combines structured informational sessions with organized activities.
 Topics such as safety and health, family life in Morocco, cultural adjustment, program regulations, participant responsibilities and other essential information are all discussed during orientation.
 An essential part of the Orientation is language placement.

 AMIDEAST organizes one day trip each session to a different part of the country – usually to a beachside town either north or south of Rabat (in the past such trips have gone to Asilah to the north and El Jadida to the south).
-AMIDEAST staff are also happy to provide information and even assistance with arrangements for independent travel to places like Fez, Marrakesh, Tangier and even the desert in the south.
+AMIDEAST staff are also happy to provide information and even assistance with arrangements for independent travel to locations like Fez, Marrakesh, Tangier and even the desert in the south.
 There will be plenty of time and opportunity to explore your options once you arrive and Morocco and your session begins.
-For those staying for both sessions, AMIDEAST staff will provide information about independent travel options during the week-long break.